United States v. Washington (2022)

 United States v.
-Washington, 596 U.S. ___ (2022), was a United States Supreme Court case dealing with workers' compensation laws at the federal and state level.
-The case revolved around compensation for non-federal employees working for nuclear and chemical cleanup on the Hanford Site in Washington State required under state law.
+Washington, 596 U.S. 832 (2022), was a United States Supreme Court case dealing with workers' compensation laws at the federal and state levels.
+The case revolved around compensation for non-federal employees working on nuclear and chemical cleanup at the Hanford Site in Washington State required under state law.

 Background

 The Hanford Site near the Tri-Cities in Washington state had formerly been used for the processing of nuclear materials for weapons during World War II, and then additional nuclear research during the Cold War.
 Nuclear and chemical material stored in underground tanks on site were found to leak into the environment including the Columbia River, and the site's major systems were decommissioned by 1971.
 By 1988, the site was designated as a Superfund cleanup site, and the United States Department of Energy (DOE) took over the site in 1989 to begin cleanup operations, bringing in several subcontractors to oversee and manage safe cleanup operations, an effort expected to run well throughout the 21st century.
 At the time of litigation, the site had about 400 federal employees and over 10,000 employees from non-federal contractors; over 100,000 people have worked on the Hanford Site over its history.

-The federal employees were broadly covered under the Federal Employees' Compensation Act (FECA), but until 2018, the contract employees were covered by the Washington Industrial Insurance Act (WIIA); in either case, benefits are paid for by the DOE.
+Federal employees were broadly covered under the Federal Employees' Compensation Act (FECA), but until 2018, the contract employees were covered by the Washington Industrial Insurance Act (WIIA); in either case, benefits are paid for by the DOE.
 WIIA is generally weaker than FECA, only providing compensation for employee illnesses that could be proven to have been a result of their occupation.
 An investigative report by KING-TV in February 2017 found that many of the non-federal employees that were likely exposed routinely to nuclear and chemical wastes at Harford were being denied compensation.
-Washington's senators, Maria Cantwell and Patty Murray, requested the DOE examine the workers' compensation, and in a 2018 report, the DOE's Inspector General affirmed there was lapse of monitoring in how workers' compensation was handled.
-The DOE acknowledge that they had terminated their contract with Penser North America which did preliminary processing of these claims and were reasonable for denials.
+Washington's senators, Maria Cantwell and Patty Murray, requested the DOE examine the workers' compensation, and in a 2018 report, the DOE's Inspector General affirmed there was a lapse in monitoring in how workers' compensation was handled.
+The DOE acknowledged that they had terminated their contract with Penser North America which did preliminary processing of these claims and was responsible for denials.